How to start a business in China as a foreigner

-The difficulty comes with the compliance and set up of this entity.
+The difficulty comes with the compliance and set up this entity.
 It also requires a large initial capitalization.
-Since China still maintains foreign currency control policy, many firms advise to to choose a registered capital within RMB 100,000 ~ RMB 500,000.
+Since China still maintains foreign currency control policy, many firms advise to choose a registered capital within RMB 100,000 ~ RMB 500,000.
 Additional government fees would apply (0.8‰ of its registered capital) for registered capital more than USD 140,000.

 Most of the Chinese expats I know agree that there is some benefit to having payroll and being able to pay social security.
 You can attract higher level talent and you are generally perceived as more legitimate.

 However, let’s not kid ourselves, this is China – and money talks.
 Most employees would be more than happy to receive funds from a Hong Kong company (or another offshore entity).
 Probably, for the right employees – you could pay them less in US dollars or even a cryptocurrency such as bitcoin.

 The legality of this would be murkier than setting up a WFOE, but – you might save yourself a ton of time and effort without the government ever actually noticing what was going one.

 - High Compliance